Walking with Your Sternum (Patrons)

 As always, “up” and “down” refer to you in your present orientation (even when lying down), so, when you’re asked to “lay your arm upward on the floor” or “sweep your arm up your mat,” it means it will be or travel along the floor, in the direction of your head, like a child making a snow angel.
 Down the mat is toward your feet.

 This lesson also uses a position lying on your back, the arms reaching forward, toward the actual ceiling.
 The arms are described as standing upright in the room, plumb (parallel) with gravity.
-Distinctions are made clearly between this configuration and the “snow angel” arm positions and movements.
+Be aware of clear verbal distinctions between this configuration and the “snow angel” arm positions and movements.

 If you’re curious about the anatomy mentioned in this lesson, or the multi-bone nature of what we commonly call the sternum, here’s a Google image search for “sternum”.